JJ/github-pr-contains-action/README.md

           waivedUsers: "dependabot[bot]|CompanyBigWig"
 ```

-It would check that there's only a single file modified (because why would you
+This action would check that there's only a single file modified (because why
-need to change another, if all you want is to add your name to the contributors'
+would you need to change another, if all you want is to add your name to the
-file), a single line is changed (because you're only one, right?) and that it
+contributors' file), a single line is changed (because you're only one, right?)
-includes a link to your GitHub profile by forcing the diff to contain that
+and that it includes a link to your GitHub profile by forcing the diff to
-string.
-It would also allow the company's big wig to add however many they want,
+contain that string.
+It would also allow the company's big wig to add however
-with or without links to their profiles.
+many they want, with or without links to their profiles.

 ### Working with action outputs